openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

        Paver task that invokes ``webpack --watch`` for Webpack assets and watchdog (a Python library) for other assets.

-     - ``assets/build.sh --watch <stage>``
+     - ``scripts/build-assets.sh --watch <stage>``

        (where ``<stage>`` is optionally one of the build stages described above.
 If provided, only that stage's assets will be watched.)

        Bash wrappers around invocation(s) of `watchman <https://facebook.github.io/watchman/>`_, a popular file-watching library maintained by Meta.
 Watchman is already installed into edx-platform (and other services) via the pywatchman pip wrapper package.

-       Note: This adds a Python dependency to build.sh.
-However, we could be clear that watchman is an *optional* dependency of build.sh which enables the optional ``--watch`` feature.
+       Note: This adds a Python dependency to build-assets.sh.
+However, we could be clear that watchman is an *optional* dependency of build-assets.sh which enables the optional ``--watch`` feature.
 This would keep the *build* action Python-free.
 Alternatively, watchman is also available Python-free via apt and homebrew.

 Migration
 =========